pfheatwole/thesis/source/paraglider_components.rst

 isolated objects, but when an object is immersed in a fluid it is longer isolated.
 When an object moves through a fluid there is an exchange of momentum, and so the momentum of the fluid must be taken into account as well.
-[[FIXME: poor explanation.
-The "exchange of momentum" is what produces the fluid dynamics, after all.
-The problem is using aerodynamics coefficients that were produced under steady-state conditions to estimate accelerated (unsteady) motion.]]
+In fact, it is this exchange of momentum that gives rise to the aerodynamic forces on a wing.
+The difference is that apparent mass is an unsteady phenomena that is not accounted for by simple aerodynamic models, such as :ref:`foil_aerodynamics:Phillips' numerical lifting-line`.

-In static scenarios, where the vehicle is not changing speed or direction relative to the fluid, this exchange of momentum can be summarized with coefficients that describe how the forces and moments on the wing change with the air velocity.
+In static scenarios, where the vehicle is not changing speed or direction relative to the fluid, this exchange of momentum can be summarized with coefficients that quantify the forces and moments on the wing due to air velocity.
 But for unsteady flows, where the vehicle is accelerating relative to the fluid, the net force on the vehicle is no longer simply the product of the vehicle's "real" mass and acceleration.
 Instead, when a net force is applied to an object in a fluid, it will accelerate more slowly than the object would have in isolation, as if the vehicle has increased its mass:

 .. math::